 About technique development...

-For demanding styles (like jazz and fast metal) it is essential to develop your technique to a high level, and then maintain it.
-Even if this is not your thing, it is a good idea to get your technical ability higher than you need it - so that it will sound easy and smooth when you play.
+For technically demanding styles (like jazz, fusion and metal and classical) it is essential to develop your technique to a high level, and then maintain it.
+Even if playing technically difficult music is not your thing, it is a good idea to get your technical ability higher than you need it - so that it will sound easy and smooth when you play.

 Why develop your technique?